Photomontage [March 2014]

-*My intention in this photomontage is to visualize a moment in the poem for which it is named, a moment which is an imaging that I find important for forcing whites to confront their privilege that has been perpetually enforced and reenforced by American histories of oppression and slavery.
+*My intention in this photomontage is to visualize a moment in the poem for which it is named, a moment which is an imaging that I find important for forcing white people to confront our privilege that has been perpetually enforced and reenforced by American histories of oppression and slavery.
 My intention is not to appropriate and/or proliferate images of the violence of oppression, but for fear that this photomontage could be construed in that manner, it has been deleted from this website.
 My hesitancy to share this photomontage provoked a seminar discussion about who is allowed to use images of violence and oppression and to what purpose and in what context, which is a conversation I hope to see more of in the age of digital media image proliferation.

 Beitler, L (Photographer).
 (1930).
 The Lynching of Young Blacks [Photograph], Retrieved February 12, 2014, from: http://www.npr.org/templates/story/story.php?storyId=129025516